-- 1. Demonstrate ability to comprehend, interpret and apply spoken and written forms of communication: - 2.
+- 1. Demonstrate ability to comprehend, interpret and apply spoken and written forms of communication; - 2.
 Demonstrate awareness of both explicit and implied meaning in extended spoken discourse; - 3.
 Read with comprehension of both content and organization; - 4.
 Recognize and utilize key vocabulary appropriate to a variety of situations; - 5.
-Apply a range of language structures to interact effectively in work and school situations; - 6.
-Write about a variety of topics with level-appropriate correctness, clarity and detail.
+Apply a range of language structures to interact effectively in a variety of situations; - 6.
+Write about a variety of topics with a high degree of control of grammar, syntax, and cohesive devices.

-Everyday English and Weekend English - Jackson Heights and Manhattan Uptown
+Everyday English and Weekend English